Brittanysacha/Social-Media-Suicide-Detection/md.documents/project_plan.md

 ### 2.2 Establish a Connection
 - Set up a new connection to the PostgreSQL database using the gathered connection details.

+## Develop Ground Truth

+### 3.1 Develop annotation guide based on best practices from DSM-5, CAMH, and other sources.
+- Divide data into 5 categories: immediate crisis, mental distress, challenges/struggles, recovery/management, and advice/support.
+- Create guideline for cases where posts are ambiguous, or could fit into more than one category

+### 3.2 Develop annotation widget
+- Use ipywidget to create an annotation tool with the 5 class options:immediate crisis, mental distress, challenges/struggles, recovery/management, and advice/support.
+- Set up widget to save directly to CSV.

+### 3.3 Seed Set Annotation
+- Manually review a small subset (500 rows) of the scraped data and annotate posts as "suicidal" or "non-suicidal" based on their content.
+- Use the annotated seed set as the initial labeled dataset.
+- Aiming to manually review 5000 per subreddit community (start with 4 communities - allow for 1-2 days for this)
+- Make note of any interesting observations that occur when reading through the annotations.

 ## Exploratory Data Analysis (EDA)

-### 3.1 General Analysis
+### 4.1 General Analysis
 - Conduct an exploratory analysis of the data, including basic statistics on the number of posts, number of users, most active users, and other relevant features.

-### 3.2 Cross-community Analysis
-- Identify users who post in multiple subreddits to assess the degree of crossover in the mental health communities.

-## Natural Language Processing

-### 4.1 Seed Set Annotation
-- Manually review a small subset of the scraped data and annotate posts as "suicidal" or "non-suicidal" based on their content.
-- Use the annotated seed set as the initial labeled dataset.
-- Aiming to manually review 1,000 per subreddit community (start with 4 communities - allow for 1-2 days for this)
+## Data Cleaning
+### 5.1 Develop Slang Dictionary
+- Create a dictionary of clinical and diagnostic acronyms, mental health slang, and shortforms.
+This is so the model can fully understand what is being said as language models can miss nuance if they do not understand a slang meaning (i.e. kms may look like kilometres to BERT, however, in the mental health subreddit it is referring to kill myself.)

+### 5.2 Data Cleaning
+- Run spell check on the post data (include the slang dictionary to learned terms)
+ - Clean the extracted data by removing redundant or unnecessary information, handling missing values, and normalising text (e.g., converting to lowercase, removing punctuation and special characters).

+## Develop BERT Model

-### 4.2 BERT Pretraining
+### 6.1 BERT Pretraining
 - Leverage a pretrained BERT model (e.g., BERT base or BERT large) as a starting point for the fine-tuning process.
 - Utilise BERT's knowledge of language patterns and semantics.

-### 4.3 Fine-Tuning BERT
+### 6.2 Fine-Tuning BERT
 - Fine-tune the pretrained BERT model on the task of identifying suicidal posts.
 - Add a classification layer on top of BERT and train the model using the labeled dataset.
 - Use techniques like cross-entropy loss and gradient descent optimisation to update the model's weights.

-### 4.4 Input Encoding
-- Tokenise the text data using the WordPiece tokeniser or a similar approach.
-- Convert the tokenised input into BERT's input format, including token IDs, attention masks, and segment IDs.

-### 4.5 Model Evaluation and Optimisation
+### 6.3 Model Evaluation and Optimisation
 - Evaluate the performance of the fine-tuned BERT model on the validation set, calculating metrics such as accuracy, precision, recall, and F1-score.
 - Utilise Optuna Bayesian hyperparameter tuning to search for the optimal set of hyperparameters that maximises the model's performance.

-### 4.6 Interpretability
+### 6.4 Interpretability
 - Explore techniques such as attention visualisation or gradient-based methods (e.g., Integrated Gradients) to gain insights into the model's decision-making process.

-## Multinomial Naive Bayes

-### 5.1 Feature Extraction
-- Extract relevant features from the pre-processed text data, such as bag-of-words representations or TF-IDF features.
-    - Train Word2Vec models on the pre-processed text data to obtain word embeddings.
-    - Map words or phrases from the vocabulary onto vectors of real numbers, enabling numerical representation of the linguistic data.

-### 5.2 TF-IDF Weighted Word2Vec
-- Apply TF-IDF (Term Frequency-Inverse Document Frequency) approach coupled with Word2Vec to establish word weights in the document.
-- Compute TF-IDF weighted Word2Vec representations for each post, capturing both word importance and contextual relevance.

-### 5.3 Training and Classification
-- Train a Multinomial Naive Bayes classifier on the extracted features.
-- Use Optuna Bayesian hyperparameter tuning to search for the optimal set of hyperparameters that maximises the classifier's performance.
-This involves exploring different hyperparameter configurations and evaluating their impact on the classifier's metrics.

-### 5.4 Evaluation
+### 6.5 Evaluation
 - Evaluate the performance of the Multinomial Naive Bayes classifier using appropriate metrics such as accuracy, precision, recall, and F1-score.
 These metrics provide an assessment of the classifier's effectiveness in correctly predicting suicidal posts and non-suicidal posts.
 - Calculate accuracy, which measures the overall correctness of the classifier's predictions.
 - Compute precision, which quantifies the proportion of suicidal posts correctly identified out of all posts predicted as suicidal.